-If you have non-small cell lung cancer (NSCLC), we will help you understand more about it, how to know what type of NLCSC you have, and how your type impacts your treatment options.
-This will help you talk with your doctor to decide the best treatment options for you.
+If you have non-small cell lung cancer (NSCLC), we will help you understand more about it—including how to know what type of NSCLC you have and how it impacts your treatment options.
+This will help you and your doctor choose the best treatment options.

 You are not alone.
-We are here to help provide the information and connections that you need to help navigate your disease.
+We are here to help provide the information and connections you need to navigate your disease.

 What is a biomarker?

-A biomarker is a substance that doctors can measure in tissues, blood, or other body fluids like spit.
-In NSCLC cancer, biomarkers are changes in a cell’s genes (building blocks of a cell’s DNA) or proteins that cause the cancer to grow.
-These mutations are called “driver mutations” because they cause (or “drive”) cancer to grow.
+A biomarker is a substance that doctors can measure in tissue, blood, or other body fluids, like spit.
+Biomarkers are changes in a cell’s genes (parts of DNA) or proteins that cause cancer to grow.
+These mutations are called “driver mutations” because they cause (or “drive”) cancer growth.

 What are the different types of lung cancer?

-Both NSCLC and SCLC are examples of a cancer’s histology, or cell type (what your cell looks like under a microscope).
+Both NSCLC and SCLC are diagnosed according to the way the cancer cells look under a microscope (also called cancer histology).
 Histology is one way we classify (group) the different types of lung cancer.

 What are the types of non-small cell lung cancer (NSCLC)?

-Based on histology (cell type, or what your cancer looks like under a microscope), there are several types of NSCLC.
+Based on histology (what your cancer looks like under a microscope), there are several types of NSCLC.
 The most common types of NSCLC are adenocarcinoma, squamous cell carcinoma, and large cell carcinoma.
-There are other types that aren’t as common.
+There are also other types of NSCLC that aren’t as common.

-Are there other ways to classify the types of lung cancer?
+Are there other ways to classify types of lung cancer?

-There are other ways to classify (group) types of lung cancer.
+There are other ways to group types of lung cancer.
 In addition to knowing the histology of your cancer, it is important to know if your cancer has biomarkers, which are mutations (changes or errors) that cause cancer cells to grow.
-Biomarkers are also called “driver mutations” because they cause or “drive” cancer to grow.
+Biomarkers are also called “driver mutations” because they cause or “drive” cancer growth.

 Not all lung cancers have known biomarkers.
 Scientists have found a number of biomarkers and are still looking for more.

-So far, we know the most about biomarkers in adenocarcinoma, but are trying to learn more about possible biomarkers in squamous cell lung cancer and small-cell lung cancer.
+So far, we know the most about biomarkers in adenocarcinoma, but researchers are trying to learn more about possible biomarkers in squamous cell lung cancer and small cell lung cancer.

 You should know your histology and possible biomarkers because it may impact your treatment options.